Flat die-line template on a designer desk with design tools

 • Inside/bottom: reinforcement elements as needed

 Need format guidance?
-Start with Products, then align design direction in Customization.
+Start with the egg carton collection, then align design direction in Customization.

 3) Keep typography practical